-- o Ixtaca 20,000 meters of exploration drilling, preliminary mineralogic and metallurgical studies. - El Cobre 5,000-meter exploration drill program to test this large porphyry copper-gold system in partnership with Goldgroup Mining. - Caballo Blanco Goldcorp Mining has announced the start of a 30,000-meter exploration drilling program. - o Caldera an initial 3,000 meters of drilling commenced in February 2011. - Others advancing a regional pipeline of projects along trends identified from the Company's extensive past exploration programs.
+- lxtaca 20,000 meters of exploration drilling, preliminary mineralogic and metallurgical studies. - o El Cobre - 5,000-meter exploration drill program to test this large porphyry copper-gold system in partnership with Goldgroup Mining. - o Caballo Blanco Goldgroup Mining has announced the start of a 30,000-meter exploration drilling program entirely funded by Goldgroup. - Caldera Windstorm announced the commencement of an initial 3,000 meters of drilling in February 2011. - Others advancing a regional pipeline of projects along trends identified from the Company's extensive past exploration programs.